 It’s time for you to step up to the mic, too.
 Here are some resources to get started:

 - Try an online language exchange.
-Sites such as italki and My Language Exchange are great options.
+The italki site is perhaps the best and most popular place to do this!
 The thought of talking to someone who clearly knows more about a language than you might seem daunting, but it’ll be one of the most insightful and informative experiences of your language learning career.

 Because you’re getting insider info now.
 You’re learning not just from books, but from somebody well versed in the nuances of Korean.
 Maybe you’ll learn some fun new slang, too.
 And of course, you’ll be practicing your speaking skills with someone who can respond, ask follow-up questions and make corrections on the spot, which is invaluable for any language learner.